sei-international/LEAPMacro.jl/docs/src/params.md

 |    ... |       ... |       ... | ... |
 |  y_*N* | pw_p1y*N* | pw_p2y*N* | ... |

 The sequence of values is converted internally into an index.
 For this reason, **values must be specified for all years**.
 However, **values should be specified only for products for which a real price index is specified**.
-For other products, the real price is assumed to be constant, so the price rises at the world inflation rate.
-Price indices for non-tradeables are ignored; Macro calculates those prices endogenously based on a markup.
+For other products, the real world price is assumed to be constant, so the nominal price rises at the world inflation rate.
+Price indices for non-tradeables are ignored, because the world price is irrelevant; together with other domestic prices, Macro calculates prices of non-tradeables endogenously based on a markup.